 We especially encourage submissions addressing problems encompassing multiple languages in a language-independent or cross-language manner.

-Paper contributions should not exceed 8 pages, including all figures, tables, and bibliography, following the ACM primary two-column article template (see https://www.acm.org/publications/authors/submissions).
+Paper contributions should not exceed 14 pages (in the OASIcs format), including all figures, tables, and bibliography.
 Submissions will be managed on the EasyChair submission portal.
 We receive your submissions at the submission page https://easychair.org/conferences/?conf=sclit2025.

 Questions?
 Use the SCLIT contact form.